Video and image processing enables us to acquire, process, and analyze images and video data for data visualization and manipulation.

 - Background subtraction: Helps to differentiate between the background and foreground of the image.

-- Object Extraction: Is the process of identifying and extracting the object from the image.
+- Object Extraction: This is the process of identifying and extracting the object from the image.

 - SURF: SURF stands for “Speeded Up Robust Features” for detecting the local feature from an image.